-I have been a Medina, WA resident for the past 13 years and I am a professional photographer.
+Hello from Seattle!
+I love teaching!
+For more than 40 years and I have been a professional photographer.
 I was the Team Photographer for the Washington Stealth pro indoor lacrosse team for three years, and teach photography at the Pacific Science Center, the Bellevue Club, The Leica Store, Glazer's Camera, Omega Photo and other locations.
-I have been a photographer for more than 40 years, and have shot professionally since I was 15.
+I have shot professionally since I was 15.
 My photos have been published in several magazines and I have three photos published in the New York Times.
 I was the mission photographer for the first private spaceflight - Space Ship One.
 I'm a member of Nikon Professional Services but have experience shooting dozens of cameras from nearly every manufacturer.
 I often write camera, software and lens reviews for online sites.
 I am also a former employee of Apple in their advertising department.

 I love teaching: